The Future of East European Studies

 In the midst of the chaos and heartbreaking human suffering, this panel will focus on the challenges that now face the field of East European studies, with respect to Ukrainian and Russian studies in particular.
 For many years, scholars in this field have been re-examining its identity and raison d’etre.
 By what principles should scholars of East European Studies abide if they intend to do justice to the present reality?
 What place should the study of Ukraine be allotted within East European studies in order to understand that country on its own terms?
 What lessons should scholars of Russian studies learn and communicate to their students in the context of Russia’s aggression against Ukraine?
 How can a peaceful future for the region be conceived and attained?

 This panel will consider these questions.
 The speakers will reflect upon the new challenges and opportunities for their own particular areas of expertise—the humanities, history, the social sciences, religious studies, and Ukrainian studies—and consider the principles that could guide a new approach.
-Join us on Tuesday, May 10, 2022, from 12:30 p.m. to 2:00 p.m.
-ET.
+This event was recorded on May 10, 2022.

 Yury P. Avvakumov